sniperkit/indigo/README.md

 $ indigo bulk -n example -b example/bulk_put.json -f json
 ```

-The result of the above `index bulk` command is:
+The result of the above `bulk` command is:

 ```text
 {